Cross Browser Testing In Selenium [Tutorial]

 Relative locators, renewed Selenium Grid implementation, W3C compliance and super-powerful newly architectured Selenium Grid are some of the talking points of Selenium 4.

-In this Selenium WebDriver tutorial, we deep dive into the essential components of Selenium framework including Selenium WebDriver architecture, performing cross browser testing using Selenium, along with touching upon the most useful features of the Selenium 4 framework.
+In this Selenium WebDriver tutorial, we deep dive into the essential components of Selenium framework including Selenium WebDriver architecture, performing cross browser testing using Selenium, What is Selenium Grid, along with touching upon the most useful features of the Selenium 4 framework.

 This Selenium WebDriver Tutorial for beginners and professionals will help you learn what’s new in Selenium 4 (Features and Improvements).